OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

     }
 ~~~

 File checks can be easily implemented in both Java and native code.
-The following JNI example (adapted from [rootinspector](https://github.com/devadvance/rootinspector/)) uses the <code>stat</code> system call to retrieve information about a file and returns <code>1</code> if the file exists.
+The following JNI example (adapted from [rootinspector](https://github.com/devadvance/rootinspector/)) uses the `stat` system call to retrieve information about a file and returns `1` if the file exists.

 ```c
 jboolean Java_com_example_statfile(JNIEnv * env, jobject this, jstring filepath) {